-© Bill Wormstedt 1999,2000 (last updated 10/22/2000)
+© Bill Wormstedt 1999,2000, 2011 (last updated 6/7/2011)

-Crewmen of the Minia recover one of the bodies 3
+Crewmen of the Minia recover one of the

-after the Titanic disaster
+bodies 3 weeks after the Titanic disaster

 (Public Archives of Nova Scotia)

-Can an analysis of the bodies recovered after the Titanic disaster tell us anything in terms of whether various groups of people were trapped below decks during the sinking?
+the Titanic disaster tell us anything in terms of whether

 For the Halifax list, I classified the bodies as the list did.
 If they guessed a body was an engineer’s, that’s how I counted it.
 In the cases of bodies being listed as “1st or 2nd”, I counted it as the higher of the two.